bytefish/bytefish.de/blog/dgraph.md

 * Are the concepts and semantics similar?
 * If concepts slightly differ, then what will the queries look like?
 Will they be readable?

 So I have used names like ``aircraft.serial_number`` for the predicates.

-I think queries won't be as good looking as in the Dgraph documentation, but this avoids too much preliminary analysis.
+I think queries won't be as good looking as in the Dgraph documentation, but avoids too much preliminary analysis.

 #### About Indexes ####

 Another interesting point in Schemas are the indexes.

-You can only ``filter`` and ``order`` for predicates, that have an ``index`` applied.
-This makes a lot of sense to reduce the impact on upserts, for example to avoid rebuilding of indexes.
+You can only ``filter`` and ``order`` predicates, that have an ``index`` applied.
+This makes a lot of sense to reduce the impact on upserts... to avoid rebuilding of indexes for example.
 Initially I had problems when writing the queries for the flight data, so I indexed all of the predicates.

 #### Aviation Schema: Predicates & Types ####